-Some credit cards, secured and unsecured, offer a low credit limit when you first apply, regardless of your credit score and credit history.
+Some credit cards, secured and unsecured, offer a low credit limit when you first request, regardless of your credit score and credit history.
 This amount is pretty small, such as $300.

 This will either continue to be your limit, and it might rise if you pay your card off in full every month.

-Unsecured credit cards may not require a deposit, but they require ongoing fees, annual fees, and application charges.
+Unsecured credit cards may not require a deposit, but they require ongoing fees, annual fees, and request charges.
 Satisfying these fees may be difficult, even if you have a low credit line.